 Companies should always begin with market research before developing a strategy.
-They must have a clear and realistic picture of how their products or services’ performe in their industry.
-They must be familiar with the ecosystem in which they operate, as well as the needs of their customers and where they are addressed.
+They must have a clear and realistic picture of how their products or services perform in their industry.
+They must be familiar with the ecosystem in which they operate, as well as the needs of their customers and where they are.
 Companies can look at the strengths, weaknesses, opportunities, and threats to the business and the market by conducting a SWOT analysis.
-Since it considers factors such as digital habits, intermediaries, influencers, and more, this type of analysis can be both qualitative and quantitative.
+This type of analysis considers factors such as digital habits, intermediaries, influencers, and more.
+As a result, this type of analysis can be both qualitative and quantitative.

 There should be a clear timeline for when the digital marketing campaign will go live, how much the company is willing to spend, and what the campaign is designed to accomplish.
 This is also the time for businesses to determine what constitutes a successful campaign outcome.
 This means they should think about where they want to end up, even before they start.

 An initial market analysis establishes an overview of the market and runs a realistic assessment of a company’s performance in this space.
 It should also include a competitive examination.
 However, it doesn’t end there.
 Rather, there must be a clear articulation of business objectives, which could include increasing brand awareness, increasing sales, increasing customer retention, lowering cost per lead, or lowering cost per customer acquisition.
 These are all standard business objectives.
 Nevertheless, they do not have to provide a clear path, which is why businesses must dig deep and go beyond them digitally.
 The next step is to deconstruct the business objectives into digital goals.
 For example, if the goal is to increase sales, digital goals could include

 - Attempting to increase conversion rates on a website or social media platform,

 - Reducing cart abandonment during the checkout process, or